tlienart/Franklin.jl/docs/workflow/index.md

 ```

 \note{
-  This functionality is pretty rudimentary and while it might help you to find internal dead links, for serious work you might still want to do a second pass with a well established link-checker such as [broken-link-checker](https://github.com/stevenvachon/broken-link-checker#readme).
+  This functionality is pretty rudimentary and while it might help you to find internal dead links, for serious work you might still want to do a second pass with a well-established link-checker such as [broken-link-checker](https://github.com/stevenvachon/broken-link-checker#readme).
 }

 ### Pre-rendering and compression